dimajix/flowman/docs/workflow/maven-plugin.md

 # Using Flowman Maven Plugin

 This documentation describes a more streamlined development workflow using [Apache Maven](https://maven.apache.org/) as the deployment tool.
 Maven was chosen simply because one can assume that this is present in a Big Data environment, so no additional installation on developer machines or CI/CD infrastructure is required.

 ![Flowman Development Workflow](../images/flowman-workflow.png)

 In contrast to the more conservative approach described in [Classic Workflow with Maven](maven-classic.md), we will use the Flowman Maven plugin, which will significantly reduce the complexity of the Maven `pom.xml`.

+## 0. Prerequisites
+Obviously, you need Java (JDK 11 or later) and Maven (version 3.6.3 or later).

 ## 1. Creating a new project from a Maven Archetype
 First, you need to create a new Flowman project.
 You can either copy/paste from one of the official Flowman examples,